Canop/miaou.localbot/README.md

 	if: /\bping\/i
 	alert("pong!")

-Then on all messages he sends whose content contains `"ping"` an alert pops with `"pong!"`.
+Then on all messages she sends whose content contains `"ping"` an alert pops with `"pong!"`.

 ### Confirmation